andris9/docker-wordpress-nginx/README.md

 http://127.0.0.1:<port>
 ```

+### MySQL

+MySQL is not included.
+You can link another mysql container with -l option.
+Also set `MYSQL_ROOT_PASSWORD` and `WORDPRESS_DB` environment variables with -e option.

 ### E-mail

 If you want to send mail you need to provide SMTP connection data by adding `-e SMTP=smtpdata` option to `docker run`.
 This information is not exposed to the php user.